SkyBlueRW/SkyBlueRW.github.io/_posts/2023-07-23-anchor-forecast-bayesian.md

 **Posterior for r**

-With the new BL estimate of $$\mu$$, we can finally circle back to the return distribution, which we cares most.
+Having obtained the new BL estimate of $$\mu$$, we can now revist teh return distribution, which is of utmost importance in application.

 $$
 \begin{aligned}